SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 - ending abuse and exploitation of children
 - ending trafficking of children
-- ending all forms of violence against and torture of children All forms of violence include physical, psychological and sexual violence.
+- ending all forms of violence against and torture of children

+All forms of violence is interpreted to include physical, psychological and sexual violence.

 ```py